Donlebon/Dota-2-Alias-Guess/README.md

 # Lessons Learned:

 My first ever project! :)
-I am a huge fan of Dota 2 and wanted to create an a fun game for it!
+I am a huge fan of Dota 2 and wanted to create a fun game for it!